 You are picked up from your hotel in the morning and taken to a class where are briefed the do’s and don’ts of rafting.
 Other important basics are taught, and the adventure starts at 10 am, ending at noon.
 The experience is exhilarating and results in an adrenaline rush in your body.

 Book Ticket: White water rafting Ubud

 A trip to the Agung Rai Museum of Art

 If you are interested in learning about new religions and cultures, then Agung Rai Museum of Art (ARMA) is your go-to place.
 The place is an encyclopedia about Balinese traditions and cultural aspects.
 ARMA is surrounded by tropical gardens and features notable and praiseworthy work of Indonesian artists like Affandi and Raden Saleh.

 ARMA is not just an art gallery but shares information about traditional Balinese orchestras, Balinese history and dance, wood carvings, conventional cuisines, and native fabrics.
 The visitors are usually accompanied by guides.

 Moreover, in the afternoon after viewing the art collections, visitors can have snacks in the local café or enjoy a traditional Balinese dance performance.

-Another important tourist attraction to add in the things to do in Ubud is a walk through the Tegallalang Rice Terraces in Ubud and others.
-Rice paddies are very commonly found in Ubud, even if you take a walk down the streets of the town you will enjoy their view.
+Another important tourist attraction in Bali is the Tegallalang Rice Terraces in Ubud.
+Rice paddies are very commonly found in the Ubud town, even if you take a walk down the streets of the town you will enjoy their view.
 However, this activity here is overlooking the rice terraces from Mount Batur.

 Along with walking, you can also learn how to plant and harvest rice here.
 A trip to the Tegallalang Terraces is considered to be the highlight of their vacations to Ubud by several tourists.